-We design this page with many videos to help you understand as much as possible about the eyes!
-Enjoy the show!
+We designed this page with many videos to help you understand as much as possible about the eyes!

 THE VISUAL SYSTEM

-How Are Bifocals eyeglasses Different Than Progressives eyeglasses?
+How Are Bifocal Eyeglasses Different Than Progressive eyeglasses?

-We offer in office treatment BlephEx & ZEST as well as at home self care!
+We offer in office treatments, BlephEx & ZEST, as well as at home self care!
 Ask about it!